 When you request information for a program, our team will be in touch to confirm workshop times and set up an in-take conversation.
-Usually this process takes about a week, depending on scheduling.
+Usually this process takes about two weeks, depending on scheduling.

 Community and Classroom programs must be booked a minimum of two weeks in advance.

-We work with one class of students at a time, with a maximum of 30 students per classroom workshop.
+We work with one class of participants at a time, with a maximum of 30 participants per classroom workshop.